bakouze/g-boulanger/content/blog/20250722_GFNY_Grand_Ballon/index.md

 The race started at 7:45 AM, so we had to be at the starting point between 7:00 and 7:30.
 That meant waking up at 5:00 AM for a solid breakfast, coffee, and praying for a good poop (which, sadly, did not happen for me… Mistake #1).

-The course began with a 250-meter elevation gain through the forest—a good way to spread out the peloton after the mass start.
+The course began with a 250-meter elevation gain through the forest, a good way to spread out the peloton after the mass start.
 I tried to stay on Antoine’s wheel, but after 20 minutes at ~300 watts and a heart rate of 160–165 bpm (mistake #2), I realized I was going above my sustainable effort and decided to let him go.
 I settled into my own rhythm.

 To my relief, the mass start was far less chaotic than I feared.
 I didn’t feel in danger, and the energy of the race was actually thrilling.